AP Election Brief | What to expect in Pennsylvania’s general election

 The general election in Pennsylvania will be held Tuesday.
 Polls close at 8 p.m.
 ET.

-The Associated Press will provide coverage for eight contests: state Supreme Court justice, Commonwealth Court judge, Superior Court judge (two seats at stake), Philadelphia mayor, Philadelphia City Council Districts 3, 10 and at-large (seven seats at stake) and Allegheny County executive.
+The Associated Press will provide coverage for eight contests: state Supreme Court justice, Commonwealth Court judge, Superior Court judge, Philadelphia mayor, Philadelphia City Council Districts 3, 10 and at-large and Allegheny County executive.

 Voters registered in Pennsylvania in the jurisdictions holding elections may participate in Tuesday’s voting.
 The registration deadline was Oct.
 23.